godoffate/Mall_Customers_Segementation/README.md

-# CUSTOMER SEGMENTATION USING K-MEANS
+# CUSTOMER SEGMENTATION USING K-MEANS & DECISION TREE

 ## Introduction
 This Jupyter notebook is part of a customer segmentation project that focuses on clustering and analyzing customers based on a dataset obtained from a shopping mall.
 The dataset comprises valuable information about the mall's customers, including their age, annual income, spending score, unique identifiers, and gender.